estherbreath/estherbreath/README.md

 <hr />

 ### About Me 🚀
-Currently a Solidity Developer and Smart Contract Auditor
+Currently a Solidity and Cairo Developer, Smart Contract Auditor, Technical writer